-18. If your business has closed . . .
+18. If Your Business Has Closed . . .

 If you go out of business or stop paying wages, you must file a final return.
 To tell the IRS that a particular Form 941-SS is your final return, check the box on line 18 and enter the date you last paid wages in the space provided.
-For additional filing requirements, see Final Return on page 2 of these instructions.
+For additional filing requirements, see Final Return on page 2.

-19. If you are a seasonal employer . . .
+19. If You are a Seasonal Employer . . .